 Reiki—A non-invasive healing technique referred to as "energy medicine" by the National Institute of Health (NIH).
 The client remains fully clothed while the practitioner uses gentle hand placements along the head, neck, shoulders, chest, abdomen, arms, hands, legs and feet.
 Treatments aim to restore and balance energy, facilitate a deep relaxation experience and promote healing on the physical, mental, emotional and spiritual levels.
 Reiki was founded in the 1900's in Japan.
 It is NOT A RELIGION but a safe and gentle holistic therapy technique used to compliment conventional medical treatments and foster positive health results.
 According to the NIH, Reiki has been used by more than 1.2 million Americans for relaxation, stress reduction and symptom relief.

-Healing Touch—Endorsed by the American Holistic Nurses Association as an “energy-medicine” therapy used as an adjunct to medical treatments.
-Healing Touch uses several non-invasive, gentle, hand techniques that work with the body’s energy centers that control the energy flow to clear, balance, support and facilitate physical, mental and emotional healing.
-Currently thousands of nurses and other certified healing touch practitioners are using this therapy in health care settings to assist with reducing pain and anxiety, assist with wound and fracture healing, reduce side effects of chemotherapy and radiation, normalize blood pressure, and support feelings of well-being.
+Healing Touch—Endorsed by the American Holistic Nurses Association as an “energy-medicine” therapy.
+Healing Touch uses several non-invasive, gentle, hand techniques that work with the body’s energy centers to clear, balance, support, and facilitate physical, mental and emotional healing.
+Thousands of nurses and other certified healing touch practitioners are using this therapy to assist with reducing pain and anxiety, assist with wound and fracture healing, reduce side effects of chemotherapy and radiation, normalize blood pressure, and support feelings of well-being.
 The goal of Healing Touch is to restore harmony and balance in the human energy system by creating an optimal environment to enable the body's natural ability to heal.

-HEAD/NECK/SHOULDER Massage: I treat many clients suffering from TMJ syndrome, chronic headaches, sinus issues and "text neck" (term used to describe neck pain associated with looking down at your phone, tablet, or other electronic devices).
-Although this is not technically a treatment style, I have seen clients find relief when a whole session is devoted to these areas of the body.
-I therefore felt compelled to create this specific category.
-For a "TMJ massage" there is combination of external and intra-oral techniques depending on your comfort and need.
-For "sinus/headache massage" manual lymphatic drainage is always used.
-A "text-neck massage" most often includes some acupressure techniques.
+HEAD/NECK/SHOULDER Massage—I treat many clients suffering from TMJ syndrome, chronic headaches, sinus issues and "text neck" (term used to describe neck pain associated with looking down at your phone, tablet, or other electronic devices).
+Although this is not technically a treatment style, clients find relief when a whole session is devoted to these areas of the body.
+For a TMJ massage, there is combination of external and intra-oral techniques depending on your comfort and need.
+For a sinus/headache massage, manual lymphatic drainage is always used.
+A text-neck massage often includes some acupressure techniques.
 All three include a variety of massage techniques, movements, and self care exercises to continue at home.

 Myofascial Release—Fascia is a web of connective tissue that surrounds the muscles, bones and nerves of the body.
 A slow, sustained pressure is applied against soft tissue until a release is achieved.
-Helps decrease pain and increase mobility by breaking up adhesions in the connective tissue.
+This helps decrease pain and increase mobility by breaking up adhesions in the connective tissue.